-Schedules for Continuing Education courses are published and distributed to district homes three times a year.
-A full schedule of classes and program information is also available on the Harper Web site at www.harpercollege.com.
-For any questions, please contact the Continuing Education Information Office at 847.925.6300 or e-mail ce@harper.cc.il.us.
+Schedules for Continuing Education courses are published and distributed three times a year.
+A full schedule of classes and program information is also available on the Harper Web site at harpercollege.edu.
+For any questions, please contact the Continuing Education Information Office at 847.925.6300 or e-mail ce@harpercollege.edu.

-TECH Certified IT Training
+TECH Certified IT Training/ Computer Training